-Whybridge Church is a group of people working together to serve God in Rainham.
+Whybridge Church is a group of people working together to serve God in Rainham and beyond.
 We are here to share the Good News of eternal life in Jesus Christ with our neighbours and to demonstrate Christian love in our activities.
 We meet for services on Sunday and have activities for all ages during the week; We make prayer a priority and would be glad to pray for you in your situations.

 Our purpose is to worship God through the preaching, and reading of the Bible in conjunction with music, prayer, praise and congregational involvement.
 To grow in fellowship with one another and God, encouraging us to grow in spiritual maturity and in the use of spiritual gifts given by God according to His choice and purpose.